Children and Family Therapy

 Relationships influence and impact our development dramatically!
 Therefore, in counseling, we tend to focus on relationships in the beginning.
 It is typical for a child to feel embarrassed, anxious, or angry at the thought of counseling.
 These reactions are understandable and normal.
 For that reason, at Bozeman Therapy & Counseling, our first step is to establish a safe and accepting relationship with the children we counsel, which may take time and involvement from families.
 Once a secure relationship is built between counselor and child, then we develop our focus to setting and meeting collaborative goals between families and counselor.
 With younger children, ages 3-12 years old, it is typical to provide a combination of individual and family sessions.
 A common example of this combination is 2-4 individual child sessions and 1-2 family sessions per month.
 During these family sessions, we may focus on creating goals, exploring relationships within the family, building support systems, and problem solving (which may include academic or other social issues), among many other topics.

-We provide counseling and support for tweens and teens ages 11 and up.
+• We provide counseling and support for tweens and teens ages 11 and up.

 At Bozeman Therapy & Counseling, we believe most teens can benefit from some type of counseling.
 Even parents who provide needed love and support can recognize that some issues are more easily discussed with a counselor.
-We can provide your teen with a nonjudgemental and compassionate space to talk through his or her problems.
+We can provide your teen with a nonjudgmental and compassionate space to talk through his or her problems.
 We can also be direct when needed.
-We can help your tween or teen:

 • manage anxiety issues, including social anxiety, test anxiety, generalized anxiety, and others